awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

 When you specify the bucket name in this format, you can use the following CloudFront features:
 + Configure CloudFront to communicate with your Amazon S3 bucket using SSL\.
 For more information, see [Using HTTPS with CloudFront](using-https.md)\.
 + Use an origin access identity to require that your users access your content using CloudFront URLs, not by using Amazon S3 URLs\.
 For more information, see [Restricting access to Amazon S3 content by using an origin access identity \(OAI\)](private-content-restricting-access-to-s3.md)\.
 + Update the content of your bucket by submitting `POST` and `PUT` requests to CloudFront\.
-For more information, see [HTTP Methods](RequestAndResponseBehaviorS3Origin.md#RequestS3HTTPMethods) in the topic [How CloudFront Processes and Forwards Requests to Your Amazon S3 Origin Server](RequestAndResponseBehaviorS3Origin.md#RequestBehaviorS3Origin)\.
+For more information, see [HTTP methods](RequestAndResponseBehaviorS3Origin.md#RequestS3HTTPMethods) in the topic [How CloudFront processes and forwards requests to your Amazon S3 origin](RequestAndResponseBehaviorS3Origin.md#RequestBehaviorS3Origin)\.

 Do not specify the bucket using the following formats:
 + The Amazon S3 path style, `s3.amazonaws.com/bucket-name`